sethlindberg/aws-nat-bastion-bosh-cf/README.md

 ### SSH Key

 Both BOSH and Cloud Foundry expect to find the key named `sshkeys/bosh.pem`.
-Rename your public key to match this and copy it to the `sshkeys` folder.
+Rename your private key to match this and copy it to the `sshkeys` folder.

 ### Configure Terraform